andywuzh/sproxy/README.md

-simple proxy implemented with erlang
+simple proxy implemented with Erlang, just for funny and learning.